Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.universal/Documentation~/upgrading-your-shaders.md

 ## Custom shaders

 You cannot upgrade Custom Unity shaders written for the Built-in Render Pipeline.
 Instead, custom shaders must be rewritten to work with URP or recreated in [ShaderGraph](https://docs.unity3d.com/Packages/com.unity.shadergraph@14.0/manual/index.html).
+For an example of how to rewrite and upgrade a Built-In Render Pipeline custom shader to be compatible with URP, refer to [Upgrade custom shaders for URP compatibility](urp-shaders/birp-urp-custom-shader-upgrade-guide.md).

 Any Materials in a Scene that use a custom shader when you upgrade a project to use URP turn pink to indicate the Material no longer works.
 To fix this, upgrade or change the Material's shader to one that is compatible with URP.